 While we’re at it, there are a number of other ideas that you might have about university that are incorrect.
 One has to do with your high school grades and the grades you might expect in university.
 While the two are correlated (if you were an A student in Grade 12 you are more likely to be an A student in university) in most cases you will see a drop in university.
-Part of that is because the work is harder and part is because you are typically part of a much bigger pond in university.
+Part of that is because the work is harder and part is because you are a little fish in a much bigger pond in university.
 You might have been one of the top ten students in your graduating class in high school but in university you are alongside the top ten students from hundreds of other graduating classes.
 You may not see the same stellar grades in your first year.

 In a similar way, you may have been able to cram the night before your exams in high school and still ace the tests.
 While that technique might work for a few of your university courses unless you develop the better habit of distributing your study over a longer period of time do not expect a stellar result.
 Plenty of psychological research has shown that if for example you are going to spend 4 hours studying for a mid-term, you are likely to get a better grade if you spent 1 hour distributed over 4 separate days as opposed to one, 4-hour cram session.